HDMax93/FrauenLoop_NLP_Project_2020/README.md

     - [data manipulation](src/preprocessing.py): Run this script to preprocess the data you retrieved using Google BigQuery API or that you downloaded.
     - [feature extraction](src/feature_extraction.py): This file contains the script for testing if the features are extracted as desired, using the [feature extraction helper functions and classes](src/common_utils/feature_helpers) in the [common utils folder](src/common_utils).
-At the moment, the following features are used in the model
+At the moment, the following features are used in the model:
         - **ngrams/TF-IDF**: A statistical measure that indicates how important a word is to a document in a corpus of text.
 The importance increases proportionally to the number of times a word appears in the document but is offset by the frequency of the word in the entire corpus.
         - a simple **wordcount** of the length of the Stack Overflow answer
         - a **similarity score** that measures the extent to which the question asked and the answer provided are similar.